-- Choose the relationships you want to visualize.
+Choose the relationships you want to visualize.
 You can draw up to three relationships.
-For each one, choose the parameters to serve as the source node and target nodes and decide if the data labels should be replaced by the filter names. - 2.
-Choose the node attributes to include in the graph. - 3.
+For each one, choose the parameters to serve as the source node and target nodes and decide if the data labels should be replaced by the filter names.

+- 2. Choose to allow duplicate edges (which allows the duplicate count to be used as a weight measure) - 3.
+Choose the node attributes to include in the graph. - 4.
 Choose which filters to apply to the visualization